Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 In general, each data domain or data product (or whatever other logical boundary we choose to define), should constitute a single data application.
 In practice, a data application will typically take the form of a series of distributed jobs (probably running on Spark, though the specific platform and execution engine are broadly irrelevant).
 We want to aim for individual jobs to be independent of one another in terms of physical execution, however there will almost certainly be logical dependencies where the output of one job forms the basis for the input to another.
 For example, when populating a fact in a star schema, we generally need to populate the dimenions first, since foreign key lookups in the fact are inherently dependent on the dimensions.
 These dependencies should be reflected as part of the orchestration process, rather than being embedded in the application itself.

-To make the rest of this discussion more concrete, we'll assume our data application is PySpark-based and focus on that context from now on.
+To make the rest of this discussion more concrete, we'll assume our data application is PySpark-based and focus on that context.
 To begin, we want to structure our project so that we're able to build a versioned and deployable artifact, as well as make use of the full Python ecosystem.
 This really just means that we want to structure our project as a standard Python project using a tool like [Poetry](https://python-poetry.org), deploy our project by building a wheel or some other similar artifact, and follow the usual best practices that would be applicable to any other modern Python project, namely:

 * Linting and code formatting (e.g., [Ruff](https://docs.astral.sh/ruff/))
 * Static type checking (e.g., [Mypy](https://mypy.readthedocs.io/en/stable/))